TejasvGupta12/CDD_PROJECT/README.md

-# CDD_PROJECT
+# Computational_Drug_Discovery
-Computational Drug Discovery Using ML
+This repository consists of all the python notebooks and source code used to build Computational Drug Discovery Project